 - To assist in understanding human impacts on the environment, and especially impacts on biodiversity and ecosystem services.

-- The Global Patterns in Human Appropriation of Net Primary Productivity (HANPP) portion of the HANPP Collection represents a digital map of human appropriation of net primary productivity measured in units of elemental carbon on a one-quarter degree global grid.
+- The HANPP Collection: Global Patterns in Human Appropriation of Net Primary Productivity (HANPP) represents a digital map of human appropriation of net primary productivity measured in units of elemental carbon on a one-quarter degree global grid.
 Net primary productivity (NPP), the net amount of solar energy converted to plant organic matter through photosynthesis, can be measured in units of elemental carbon and represents the primary food energy source for the world's ecosystems.
 Humans appropriate net primary productivity through the consumption of food, paper, wood and fiber, which alters the composition of the atmosphere, levels of biodiversity, energy flows within food webs and the provision of important ecosystem services.
 The data set is distributed by the Columbia University Center for International Earth Science Information Network (CIESIN).

-- Recommended Citation:
+- Recommended Citation(s)*:

 Imhoff, M.L., L. Bounoua, T. Ricketts, C. Loucks, R. Harriss, and W.T.
 Lawrence.
 2004.
 HANPP Collection: Global Patterns in Human Appropriation of Net Primary Productivity (HANPP).
-Palisades, NY: NASA Socioeconomic Data and Applications Center (SEDAC). http://sedac.ciesin.columbia.edu/data/set/hanpp-human-appropriation-net-primary-productivity.
+Palisades, NY: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/H44Q7RWV.
 Accessed DAY MONTH YEAR.

 Imhoff, M. L., and L. Bounoua.
 2006.
 Exploring Global Patterns of Net Primary Production Carbon Supply and Demand Using Satellite Observations and Statistical Data.
-Journal of Geophysical Research 111, D22S12.
-DOI: 10.1029/2006JD00737.
+Journal of Geophysical Research 111, D22S12. http://dx.doi.org/10.1029/2006JD007377.

 - Available Formats: